 Your current and past storers provide a wealth of information to you as part of their storage journey with you.
-By analysing your current (and past) storers, you can learn a lot about your “average storer” and use this to make targeted decisions about marketing spend, facility improvements and if expanding, what mix of units should you choose.
-Let’s take a look.
+By analysing these storers, you can learn a lot about your “average storer” and use this to make targeted decisions about marketing spend, facility improvements and, if expanding, what mix of units you should choose.
+Let’s take a look…

 Where are your storers from?

 If your marketing campaigns target all nearby areas, then knowing which suburbs underperform can help you start an analysis of why this is the case.
 Perhaps your online ads aren’t configured correctly for that suburb, or maybe the company that’s letterbox-dropping those areas has a walker that’s underperforming.

 Regardless of the reason, knowing where your storers come from is a great place to start – as it will help you make informed decisions moving forward.
 Of course, you can use your self storage management software to locate this data too.

 You should also look at how your storers find you.
 Were they a drive-by, did they search for you online – or were they a referral?
 Combine this information with where your storers come from and you’ll get an excellent picture of which advertising channels work best.